 So why would you leave?

 I left while I could still hold my head high.
 Some reindeer rely on their reputation and it gets a bit sad – not to mention that it can jeopardize Santa’s mission.
-Last year, you took my photo – plus I wasn’t landing perfectly in time and the extra noise can wake up children.
+Last year, you took my photo without me noticing at first – plus I wasn’t landing perfectly in time and the extra noise can wake up children.

 What happens on Dec.
 24th?
 How do you visit all those houses?